ucdavis/endowmentreport/index.md

 nav_order: 1
 ---
 # Introduction
 Every year we report on the performance of endowment funds and their impact to the university.
-To ensure their accuracy we strive to ensure data accuracy and integrity.
-This year, we are taking additional cleanup steps to ensure this becomes an easier and quicker process in years to come.
+The preliminary listing helps us in ensuring data accuracy and integrity.

 This site will guide you through all aspects of the endowment preliminary listing.